RPISEC/website/_posts/2019-10-20-hitcon-quals-2019-powersql.markdown

 The clear first point of attack was to try SQL injection and we found quite quickly that the code filtered all characters in the input with `isalpha`.
 We also noticed that the buffer they were `snprintf`ing the query into was of fixed size, 0x3ff.

-While we could not overflow this, we could truncate the closing quote leading to a MySQL error being printed to the page.
+While we could not overflow this buffer, we could truncate the closing quote leading to a MySQL error being printed to the page.
 The latter of these did not end up being useful in any way, but we spent some time looking into it so it is worth mentioning.

 ![bug](/assets/hc_powersql_bug.png)